Consumer Medicine Information

 Tell any other doctors, dentists and pharmacists who are treating you that you take this medicine.

 If you become pregnant while taking fluvoxamine, tell your doctor immediately.
-When taken during pregnancy, particularly in the last 3 months of pregnancy, fluvoxamine may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and appear bluish.
+When taken during pregnancy, particularly in the last 3 months, fluvoxamine may increase the risk of a serious condition in babies called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and appear bluish.
 These symptoms usually begin during the first 24 hours after the baby is born.
 If this happens to your baby, you should contact your midwife and doctor immediately.

 Tell your doctor you are taking fluvoxamine if you are about to have any blood tests, going into surgery or a hospital.

 Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor may occasionally do tests to make sure the medicine is working and to prevent side effects.

 If you are under 18 years of age your doctor will monitor your weight and growth carefully.